 Dr Nicola Williams then spoke about the work Fair Play For Women had been doing engaging with the sports national governing bodies and UK Sports Councils about the need for female-only changing rooms.

 Then time for another surprise video guest with a message of encouragement from Olympic champion Dame Kelly Holmes.

-Finally, Dr Williams sat down with Sharron Davies MBE to talk about her life in sport and why she cares about the issue.
+Finally, Nicola Williams sat down with Sharron Davies MBE to talk about her life in sport and why she cares about the issue.
 Sharron is a sporting icon.
 At age 11 she set her first British swimming record.
 At age 13 she represented Great Britain at the 1976 Olympic Games in Montreal.
 Four years later in Moscow she took the silver medal in the 400m individual medley behind East German, Petra Schneider (who later admitted that her victory was drug-enhanced).
 Sharron, a twenty-time British champion, has collected a wealth of international medals and has broken 200 British swimming records and five World Masters records.
 During Sharron’s 45 year career as an elite athlete and sports journalist, she has attended 11 Olympic Games and every World, European & Commonwealth Championships in between.
 She now works as a media presenter, commentator, motivational speaker, host, sporting advocate, personal trainer and mum of three.

 Judith Green of WPUK then closed the meeting with a moving letter from a supporter.

 And so ended an incredible meeting!
 One of the largest ever WPUK meetings and jointly hosted by Fair Play For Women.

 One year on – we are being heard

 Since this ground-breaking conference just one year ago our voices have started to be heard.
 Fair Play For Women has now established itself as an important stakeholder representing the sex-based rights of women and girls in sport.